Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do

 Like Upgrade, SoFi brings in borrowers with its extra perks: Mentorship programs, networking opportunities and career and financial advice.
 SoFi might be better known for its student loan refinancing, but it also offers personal loans at competitive rates.
 Part of its goal is to give high-earning young professionals access to financing that they might not have known was an option.

 SoFi might be available in more states than Upgrade, but residents of Nevada and Mississippi will have to look elsewhere.
 You’re also out of luck if you only need between $1,000 and $4,999 in financing.

 Upgrade cofounder and CEO Renaud Laplache was actually a cofounder and CEO of LendingClub until he resigned in 2016.
 His resignation came after a scandal where he sold $22 million in loans to an investor with a potential conflict of interest.
 Laplache went directly from LendingClub to start Upgrade with Soul Htite.

 LendingClub caps its personal loans lower than Upgrade, at $40,000.
-It also can take longer for you to get your loan, since they’re investor-funded: Up to 7 days.
+It also can take longer for you to get your loan, since they’re investor-funded: As few as 3 days.
 LendingClub has a higher credit score cut-off of 660.